-Data collection for salmon consists of annual electrofishing surveys of juveniles (parr), trapping out-migrating smolts and counting ascending spawners in fish ladders in designated rivers.
-Electrofishing is also undertaken in additional rivers, where these data comprise the main source of information for stock assessment.
-Fish ladders are also installed in some rivers, and data are collected from some of these annually (Table 1E).
-Designated rivers are spread among assessment units to comply with end-user (ICES) needs.
+Data collection for salmon consists of annual electrofishing surveys of juveniles (parr), trapping of outmigrating smolts and counting of ascending spawners in fish ladders in designated rivers.
+These rivers are spread among assessment units to comply with end-user (ICES) needs.
+Electrofishing and smolt counting is also undertaken in additional rivers, according to stock assessment needs.
 Estimates of smolt and parr abundance are made through mark-recapture experiments and repeated sampling, by traps and electrofishing, respectively.
 For smolts, individual length and weight are collected for all individuals, and scale samples are taken from sub-samples stratified by time of capture for age determination.
 The number of electrofishing sites per river varies with size/length of river to cover areas of salmon reproduction.
 The suggested number of sites fulfills the minimum requirement for an acceptable level of certainty for each river, with respect to smolt production estimates used for stock assessment.
-For salmon, data from commercial and recreational fisheries in freshwater are collected from fishing log-books and questionnaires, respectively.